 Sometimes I just want a big bowl of meat and vegetables to warm my soul.
 I remember as a kid, on Sundays my mom would make a huge pot of roast beef stew in the crock pot.
-I was always so excited for Sundays like this!
 Lately I’ve been craving dishes I grew up eating and taking a trip down memory lane.
 My Slow Cooker Mexican Beef Vegetable Stew is a nod to the classic dish you grew up eating.
 Scrumptious slow cooked beef, soft and flavorful potatoes and carrots, cooked in delicious Mexican spices are the perfect meal when you are craving comfort food.
-Made in the crock pot for an easy dinner!
 This is a Weight Watcher friendly recipe and 2 cups is 7 SmartPoints.

 My crock pot has been my best friend the last few months.
 There is something so satisfying about throwing a bunch of ingredients into the pot, letting it cook for hours, then lifting the lid up to see pure magic.
 Not only is the crock pot an easy way to get something cooked, it helps to create an amazing smell in the house.
 How great is it to come home from work to a house filled with a delicious smell of dinner?!
 Before you know it, summer will be here so I’m making as much as I can right now in the crock pot before it’s too hot to eat soups.

 Lately I’ve been a bit nostalgic and craving dishes that I grew up eating.
-There is something just so comforting about eating food that you ate as a child.
+It is just so comforting about eating food that you ate as a child.
 My mom cooked almost every day during the week and I still don’t understand how she did it!
 Working full time with two kids and still having dinner on the table by 6pm every weeknight.
 I aspire to be like that!
 On Sundays, she always made something extra special and I remember beef stew was a dish she would only make on Sundays.
-I feel like most people I knew grew up eating beef stew.
 Beef mixed with potatoes and carrots in a seasoned broth… delicious and a great dish to feed a family.

-I love Mexican food and I like putting my own little spin on classic dished.
+Mexican food is my favorite cuisines so I am always putting a Mexican flare on classic dishes.
 My Slow Cooker Mexican Beef Vegetable Stew is a nod to the dish I grew up eating with a little bit of Mexican flare.
 What makes this beef stew different from the rest are the Mexican spices in the stew… Sazon and Sofrito.
 These two elements add a rich and decadent flavor to this stew.
-You could make this stew over the stove top and let it cook for a few hours, but I prefer to use the crock pot and let the stew cook low and slow.

 I highly recommend browning meat (beef or pork) before adding it to a slow cooker for soups, stews, or chilis.
 Browning the meat adds a nice sear and adds more flavor.
 Using a cast iron skillet, heat a little bit of oil over medium heat.
 Add the cubed beef stew meat, season with salt, pepper, and garlic powder, and sear for about 2 minutes.
 Once the meat is seared a bit, add cornstarch and mix until all the meat is coated.
-Adding cornstarch will thicken up the sauce later in the crock pot!
+The cornstarch will help thicken up the sauce.
 Lastly, add tomato paste and beef Bouillon to the skillet.
 Cook for another few minutes.

 After the meat is browned, add to the crock pot along with diced potatoes, carrots, garlic, onion, bay leaf, water, tomato sauce, Mexican oregano and Sazon seasoning.
 I prefer to make my own seasoning because I have all of the ingredients already in my spice rack, but you can buy already made Sazon seasoning at the grocery store (or on Amazon)!